Preparatory A (from 2+). Lesson 30

 We practice the right way to do it: to have you and your child sound out of the names of notes with the help of a drawing.
 A picture with a proper representation of note’s phonetic name can be used as a valuable guide in music reading.
 For example, a picture of a door we used for “Do,” a rain cloud for “Re,” and so on.
 In this case, the pictures act as mediators between the note and the voice, and in turn between the voice and the instrument.
 Many teachers use this method with great success.
 Place a picture on the music staff and its corresponding keys, and the sound of the key will help the voice to find the note, and its picture will tie the voice, symbol on the staff and tone all together.
 This graphic method combines the hearing, muscles, vision, and abstract representations all into one system.
 This way, the graphic becomes a helping guide in the development of a musical mind.
 This is an example of an actively educative approach that helps to teach music regardless of the presence of musical aptitude.

-Are you keep practicing the 8 notes of the Bach's Invention in Do (C) Major?
+Keep practicing the 8 notes of the Bach's Invention in Do (C) Major

 Don't forget to practice all other exercises, modules and piano pieces!
 There are three times in any lessons: present, past and future.
 Learn no combine the three, but don't push!